core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 Note that ".sid" file versions are specific to a YANG module revision.
 For each new YANG module or each new revision of an existing YANG module, the version number of the initial ".sid" file should either be 0 or should not be present.

+Note also that RPC or action "input" and "output" data nodes MUST always be assigned SID even if they don't contain data nodes.
+The reason for this requirement is that other modules can augment the given module and those SIDs might be necessary.

 # ".sid" file lifecycle {#sid-lifecycle-ex}